Training for EBC Trek

 High Altitude Cerebral Edema (HACE)

-At the end of the spectrum lies High Altitude Cerebral Edema (HACE), a condition where excess fluid accumulates in the brain, leading to altered mental states, coordination difficulties, hallucinations, unconsciousness, confusion, and lethargy.
+High Altitude Cerebral Edema is a condition where excess fluid accumulates in the brain, leading to altered mental states.
+The major sings are coordination difficulties, hallucinations, unconsciousness, confusion, and lethargy.
 HACE is a medical emergency requiring urgent evacuation and professional medical intervention.

 Appropriate Attire Selection